Go Native Without Making the Neighbors Go Ballistic

 In our urban neighborhoods a wild garden is often times taken as an unkempt garden.
 The neighbors that admire their wide expanse of green lawn on the weekdays, and work on it all weekend, will not appreciate the wild patch you have started for the butterflies, or the brush pile for the snakes.
 Beauty is in the eye of the beholder you say?
 Well, when in Rome….
 Here are some tips to help you get along with, and maybe change the mind of your environmentally unfriendly neighbors.

 Keep the areas around the naturalized area mowed.
 This will show the neighbors that you are taking care of the place and not just letting it go.
 Framing the areas with mowed paths and borders will give a neat appearance that the neighbors can relate to.
+A few minutes of mowing makes a world of difference in the look of things.

 Trim the plantings in front of the house.
 Many people feel that a house that cannot be seen, because of overgrown shrubbery, is neglected.
 You don’t have to spend the weekends making topiaries, but a little trimming will help with the public relations.
+Plant special specimen natives out front, and center, to let the world see how gorgeous natives can be.

 Use colorful plants and flowers.
 Give the neighbors something to ooh and ah over.
 Plant wildflowers, trees and shrubs that are bright and beautiful.
 Even lawn lovers can appreciate colorful and interesting plants.